Filed pursuant to Rule 424(b)(5)

 This prospectus describes some of the general terms that apply to the securities.
 We will provide specific terms of any securities we may offer in supplements to this prospectus.
 You should read this prospectus and any applicable prospectus supplement carefully before you invest.
 We also may authorize one or more free writing prospectuses to be provided to you in connection with the offering.
 The prospectus supplement and any free writing prospectus also may add, update or change information contained or incorporated in this prospectus.

-We may offer and sell these securities to or through one or more underwriters, dealers or agents, or directly to purchasers on a continuous or delayed basis.
+We may offer and sell these securities to or through one or more underwriters, brokers or agents, or directly to purchasers on a continuous or delayed basis.
 The prospectus supplement for each offering of securities will describe the plan of distribution for that offering.
 For general information about the distribution of securities offered, see “Plan of Distribution” in this prospectus.
 The prospectus supplement also will set forth the price to the public of the securities and the net proceeds that we expect to receive from the sale of such securities.

 Investing in our securities involves risks.
 You should read carefully and consider “Risk Factors” included in our most recent Annual Report on Form 10-K and on page 2 of this prospectus and in the applicable prospectus supplement before investing in our securities.